Breakpoint Blog

 “Focus on the basics”.
 The phrase sounds comforting.
 But comfort is not security.

-It is time we stop preaching hygiene and start teaching how to manage credentials at scale, with realism, effort, and cost disclosed in full transparency.
+It is time we stop preaching hygiene and start teaching how to manage authentication and credentials at scale, with realism, effort, and cost disclosed in full transparency.

 Recent Blog Posts